Families of $k$-positive maps and Schmidt number witnesses from generalized equiangular measurements: Construction of -positive maps

 for any rank-1 projector $P$.
-Therefore, a sufficient condition for the $k$-positivity of $\Phi^{(k)}$ follows from eq. (\ref{pos}) if one takes $\Lambda=\oper\otimes\Phi^{(k)}$ and $P=P_k$, where $P_k$ is a projector onto the maximally entangled vector with Schmidt rank $k$.
-In the most general scenario,
+Therefore, a sufficient condition for the $k$-positivity of $\Phi^{(k)}$ follows from eq. (\ref{pos}) if one takes $\Lambda=\oper_k\otimes\Phi^{(k)}$ and $P=P_k$, where $P_k$ is a projector onto the maximally entangled vector with Schmidt rank $k$.
+Now, the sufficient positivity condition becomes } In the most general scenario,

 where $U$ and $V$ are arbitrary unitary operators acting locally on the subsystems.
 The value of the denominator

 follows from straightforward calculations,